 What would be a better message: Target your messages and if you think you’ve got something good then send it as a request, not a demand.
 I am happy to share resources and recommendations, but only if I feel like I can actually get behind whatever I am recommending.

 Reason #6: They don’t need to prove anything to you

 When my account started gaining enough attention that strangers started messaging me, I felt like I had to respond.
 If they asked what languages I programmed in, if they asked if I was really a developer – it felt like if I didn’t respond then the world would end.
-What I eventually realized is that it wouldn’t end, and my life would be better if I didn’t response to those messages because they will literally never stop.
+What I eventually realized is that it wouldn’t end, and my life would be better if I didn’t respond to those messages because they will literally never stop.
 I talk about what I do publicly on my feed, I have answered those questions publicly.
 If someone wants to find out the answers they can look at the captions on my photos and find the answers in less than 2 minutes.